 Maybe they once over-exercised and were an elite athlete, and now do not perform nearly to the same degree as they once did.
 An equally important question centers around the outcomes associated with exercise avoidance.

 Currently, little clinical information exists about the medical, dietary, and mental health outcomes of exercise avoidance for patients with eating disorders.
-Anecdotal observations suggest that depression, isolation, anxiety, fear, increase in eating disorder behaviors, and possible substance abuse may be possible outcomes.
+Anecdotal observations suggest that depression, isolation, anxiety, fear, and an increase in eating disorder behaviors.

 We as eating disorder professionals must normalize the discussion around both over- and under-exercise because our clients do both.